current Maryland license plate

 Standard passenger car plates

-Standard passenger car plates issued 1986-2004
+Standard passenger car plates issued 1986 - 2010

 Starting at plate number 1AL*A01, the state government web site address, www.maryland.gov, was added to the bottom edge of the plate.
 These web site passenger car plates were first seen in use approximately February 2005.
+The last of the passenger car plates on this base were issued on Friday, June 11, 2010, in the early G series.

-Standard passenger car plates with New Jersey serial characters, issued 2006-2007
+Standard passenger car plates with New Jersey serial characters, issued 2006 - 2007

-2008 passenger with New Jersey dies 2009 passenger with New Jersey dies
+2009 passenger with New Jersey dies

 Maryland passenger car plates began to be seen with New Jersey-style serial characters in November 2006.
 Maryland arranged for the state of New Jersey to stamp out a total of nearly 35,000 pairs of plates for them, including nearly 20,000 passenger car plates, due to the Maryland plate manufacturing facility at the state prison in Jessup being shut down for three weeks due to inmate unrest.
 New Jersey serial character dies are much more squared-off than the rounded Maryland dies.
 Passenger car plates made with New Jersey serial characters have plate numbers between 1CN*A01 and 9CN*Z99.
 Maryland serial character plates resumed being issued in December 2006 at about plate number 1CP*A01, but New Jersey character plates continued to be issued into February 2007.

-Standard multi-purpose vehicle (MPV) plates
+Standard multi-purpose passenger vehicle (MPV) plates

 1993 multi-purpose 2001 multi-purpose 2005 multi-purpose 2007 multi-purpose 2009 multi-purpose

-Standard multi-purpose vehicle plates in various serial formats with 1993, 2001, 2005, 2007, and 2009 expirations
+Standard multi-purpose passenger vehicle plates in various serial formats with 1993, 2001, 2005, 2007, and 2009 expirations

-Several serial formats have been used, but they all involve six numeric digits and the letter "M".
-The initial serial format issued from 1986 until about the late 1990s was 000000M; the second format, issued from about the late 1990s through about 2002, was M000000.
-The third format, issued from about 2002 until the spring of 2007, was 000M000
+Several serial formats were used, but they all involved six numeric digits and the letter M. The initial serial format issued from 1986 until about the late 1990s was 000000M; the second format, issued from about the late 1990s through about 2002, was M000000.
+The third format, issued from about 2002 until the spring of 2007, was 000M000.
+In January 2005, MPV plates were the first plate type to be issued with the www.maryland.gov web site address added to the bottom of the plate, beginning at about serial 480M000.
+The fourth and last serial format, first issued in April 2007, was 00000M0

-Standard MPV plates with New Jersey serial characters, issued 2006
+Standard MPV plates with New Jersey serial characters, issued 2006 - 2007

-2008 multi-purpose with New Jersey dies
+2009 multi-purpose with New Jersey dies

 MPV plates were also the first plate type to be seen with New Jersey-style serial dies in October 2006.
 15,000 pairs of MPV plates were made in New Jersey, with serial numbers between 895M000 and 909M999.
-The Maryland serial dies resumed in November 2006 at about serial 910M000, but New Jersey die MPV plates continued to be issued into January 2007.
+The Maryland serial dies resumed being issued in November 2006 at about serial 910M000, but New Jersey die MPV plates continued to be issued into January 2007.

 Standard light truck plates

-1988 truck 2000 truck 2006 truck
+1988 truck 1997 truck 2008 truck

-Standard regular truck plates with all-numeric serial format issued 1986-1992, and one-letter serial format issued 1992-present, without and with the web site address (2006 plate in actual use)
+Standard regular truck plates with all-numeric format issued 1986-1992, one-letter format with no web address issued 1992-2005, and one-letter format with the web address issued 2005-2010.

-Standard antique vehicle plates
+Standard vintage vehicle plates

 permanent historic sticker